Undergraduate Core Curriculum Redesign - Core Area Learning Outcomes

 CREATIVE EXPRESSIONS

-• Creative Practice and Human Expression.
-Students will conceive, create, and present original artistic work or arts-based research that integrates intellectual inquiry, technical skill, and ingenuity through visual, written, performed, or other devised forms.
+- Develop a Creative Practice.
+Conceive, create, and present original artistic work and/or arts-based research that integrates intellectual inquiry and technical skill through visual, written, performed, or other devised forms.

 GLOBAL AND LOCAL SOCIETY

-• Theoretical Frameworks and Context.
-Apply theories or theoretical frameworks to analyze human behavior, social and political organization, and institutions in local and global contexts.
+- Engage Theory.
+Apply theories or theoretical frameworks to analyze human behavior, social or political organization, and/or institutions in local and global contexts.

-• Analysis and Methods.
-Evaluate empirical evidence — quantitative or qualitative — by applying diverse research designs and evidence-based methods to analyze relevant issues (e.g., social, political, economic, environmental, and technological), distinguishing between description, interpretation, and critique.
+- Work with Evidence.
+Evaluate empirical evidence — quantitative and/or qualitative — to analyze contemporary social issues, distinguishing between description, interpretation, and critique.

-• Local and Global Interconnections.
-Analyze how local and global conditions, processes, or forces shape and are shaped by the behaviors, experiences, and practices of diverse groups, cultures, and places.
+- Connect Local, Global, and Intercultural Perspectives.
+Demonstrate intercultural awareness while analyzing how local and global conditions, processes, or forces shape, and are shaped by, the behaviors, experiences, and practices of diverse groups, cultures, and places.

-• Critical Reasoning and Evaluation.
-Explain and critically evaluate the strengths and weaknesses of foundational ethical theories or theological frameworks - for instance, Christianity, Hinduism, Buddhism, Judaism, Islam, Consequentialism, Deontology, Virtue Ethics.
+- Know Core Ethical or Religious Frameworks.
+Explain and critically evaluate the strengths and weaknesses of foundational ethical theories or religious frameworks (e.g., Buddhism, Christianity, Hinduism, Indigenous Religions, Islam, Judaism, Consequentialism, Deontology, Virtue Ethics).

-• Foundational Theories and Frameworks.
-Apply foundational ethical theories or theological frameworks to contemporary humanistic, social, or moral questions, constructing and defending well-reasoned responses.
+- Apply Frameworks to Today's Questions.
+Apply foundational ethical theories, or theological or religious frameworks to contemporary humanistic, social, or moral questions, constructing and defending well-reasoned responses.

-• Dialogue and Communication Across Difference.
-Communicate clear, well-structured arguments, orally and in writing, about religious, theological, or ethical issues.
+- Construct Strong Arguments on Religious or Ethical Topics.
+Communicate clear, well-structured arguments, orally and in writing, about religious, theological, or ethical issues, from inter-religious or inter-philosophical perspectives.

-• Discernment and Self-Awareness.
-Discern and analyze their own religious, theological, or ethical commitments and how these commitments relate to a broad range of human experiences.
+- Situate Your Own Beliefs.
+Discern and analyze your own religious, theological, or ethical commitments and how these commitments relate to a broad range of human experiences.

 HISTORICAL AND CULTURAL INQUIRY

-• Close Reading in Context.
-Students will carefully examine primary and secondary sources, including historical documents, visual materials, literary texts, films, performances, or other media, and analyze their meaning, production, and reception within their historical and cultural contexts.
+- Read Sources in Context.
+Examine primary sources, including historical documents, visual materials, literary texts, films, performances, or other media by situating them in their historical and cultural contexts.

-• History, Power, and Difference.
-Students will examine how historical processes and power structures, including race, gender, class, sexuality, religion, empire, colonization, war, or migration, have shaped human experiences and cultural expression across time and place.
+- Analyze Power and Difference.
+Demonstrate how historical processes and power structures, including race, gender, class, sexuality, religion, empire, colonization, war, and/or migration, have impacted human experiences and cultural expression.

-• Contemporary Relevance and Application.
-Students will investigate how interpretations of the past and of cultural texts relate to contemporary ethical, social, and political questions.
+- Connect the Past to the Present.
+Investigate how informed interpretations of the past and/or cultural texts relate to contemporary ethical, social, and/or political questions.

 SCIENTIFIC LITERACY

-• Scientific Explanation.
-Utilize conceptual, mathematical, and computational models to explain natural phenomena, assess their limitations, and apply them to new problems.
+- Build and Apply Scientific Models.
+Utilize conceptual, mathematical, or computational models to explain natural phenomena and apply them to new problems.

 QUANTITATIVE AND COMPUTATIONAL LITERACY

-• Quantitative Inquiry.
-Investigate questions using mathematical or computational methods, including questions about mathematical structures and real-world systems.
+- Ask and Answer Quantitative Questions.
+Investigate questions using mathematical or computational methods, including questions about mathematical structures or real-world systems.